This set of Manufacturing Processes Interview Questions and Answers for freshers focuses on “Electro-Chemical Machining – 3”.

 Explanation: Open-flow cathode (tool) is used to generate the outside diameter wall and leave an embossment.
 Stepped tool is used for sinking a stepped through-hole.
 Cone shaped tool is to generate taper in a predrilled hole.
 Al2O3 cannot be machined by ECM as it is ceramic.

-4. Electrolyte should carry away the heat generated and products of reaction.
+4. Electrolyte should carry away the heat generated and products of the reaction.

 Explanation: Electrolyte used in ECM should-